AriFordsham/GHCWiki/records/overloaded-record-fields.md

 See also a similar [ 2003 proposal by Simon PJ and Greg Morrisset](http://research.microsoft.com/en-us/um/people/simonpj/Haskell/records.html).
 It is essentially the same as the proposal below, but (a) has less detail and (b) adds anonymous record types.
 Anonymous type could be an add-on feature to the design described here.

+**AMG note**: the [version of this proposal that I am implementing](records/overloaded-record-fields/plan) is described elsewhere.
+The linked page will be updated to reflect the final design as it evolves.

 # The base design